-Before upgrading an ArcGIS Enterprise deployment, use the webgisdr tool installed with Portal for ArcGIS to create a backup of all the ArcGIS Enterprise components.
+Before you upgrade an ArcGIS Enterprise deployment or apply patches, use the webgisdr tool installed with Portal for ArcGIS to create a backup of the ArcGIS Enterprise components.
 This backup allows you to restore your deployment using the same URLs if you encounter issues that require you to revert to your old deployment.